2025–26 Cruz Azul season

-The 2025–26 season is Club de Futbol Cruz Azul's 99th season in their history and their 61st consecutive season in the top flight of Mexican football.
-In addition to the domestic league, the club will also participate in the Leagues Cup, the CONCACAF Champions Cup, and the FIFA Intercontinental Cup.
+The 2025–26 season was Club de Futbol Cruz Azul's 99th season in their history and their 61st consecutive season in the top flight of Mexican football.
+In addition to the domestic league, the club also participated in the Leagues Cup, the CONCACAF Champions Cup, and the FIFA Intercontinental Cup.

-This will be Cruz Azul's first season under new head coach Nicolás Larcamón, who was announced as Vicente Sánchez's replacement on 16 June 2025.
+This was Cruz Azul's first season under new head coach Nicolás Larcamón, who was announced as Vicente Sánchez's replacement on 16 June 2025.
 This season is the first since 2018–19 without Alexis Gutiérrez.